OpenTOPAS/TOPAS_Official_Documentation/parameters/GUI/overview.rst

 - |source_icon| **+Source**: create new sources, can only be added before the first run.
 - |run_icon| **Run**: execute the sequence with current edits.
 If ``Ge/QuitIfOverlapDetected`` is true and overlaps exist, the run is blocked.
 - |capture_icon| **Capture**: export the current OpenGL view to PDF.
+- **Cloud**: open the AWS cloud wizard for submitting and monitoring simulations.
+  See :ref:`cloud` for setup and usage.
 - **Expand/Collapse**: toggle expansion of all parameter categories.

 Required-parameter prompts